rails/rails/guides/source/routing.md

 end
 ```

-This will enable Rails to recognize paths such as +/photos/search+ with GET, and route to the +search+ action of +PhotosController+.
-It will also create the +search_photos_url+ and +search_photos_path+ route helpers.
+This will enable Rails to recognize paths such as `/photos/search` with GET, and route to the `search` action of `PhotosController`.
+It will also create the `search_photos_url` and `search_photos_path` route helpers.

-Just as with member routes, you can pass +:on+ to a route:
+Just as with member routes, you can pass `:on` to a route:

 ```ruby
 resources :photos do